MEng-Team-Project/MEng-Team-Project-ML/README.md

            [Raw Videos](https://drive.google.com/drive/u/2/folders/1lSoRB_HmgSLUxehpu7O44jQFB9U6hdWC),
            [Analysis Videos](https://drive.google.com/drive/u/2/folders/1JOJKVzakrFLt5tC5PpMq6zl6SGPwMopl)

-## Assumptions
+## File Formats

-- Only accepts .mp4 source files.
+- Accepts .mp4 source files.
 This is enforced during video stream upload by only accepting .mp4 files and live streams should be converted using either ffmpeg dynamically, or when yolov7 outputs a video it also needs ffmpeg to convert it to a lower bit-rate .mp4.
+- Also accepts .m3u8 playlist files or .ts HLS livestream video segment files for analysing realtime IP video streams.

 ## Utility Files